List of Legends of Tomorrow characters: Ray Palmer / Atom

 Dr. Raymond "Ray" Palmer (portrayed by Brandon Routh; main: seasons 1–5; guest: season 7) is a scientist, inventor, businessman, and CEO of Palmer Technologies.
 After losing his fiancée Anna to the Starling City Siege, Ray developed a power-suit to protect the people of Starling City and became a member of Team Arrow.
 After a lab accident that saw him captive for 6 months and the world believing him dead, he is now capable of shrinking and growing to immense sizes whilst wearing the suit.

 During the first season, he develops a relationship with Kendra Saunders, but this ends when Hawkman is reincarnated as Scythian Torvil.

 In later seasons, Ray forms a strong friendship with Nate Heywood and develops an attraction towards Nora Darhk.
-He later becomes the host of the demon Neron after surrendering his body in order to save Nate's life.
+He later becomes the host of the demon Neron after surrendering his body to save Nate's life.
 He is eventually saved and resurrected by Constantine.

 During season five, he marries Nora and leaves the Legends so they can live their lives together.

-In season seven, Gideon encounters a memory of Ray at the time when she suffers a virus.
+In season seven, Gideon encounters a memory of Ray while suffering from a virus.

 The character was first introduced on Arrow.
 In August 2019, it was revealed that Routh would leaving as a series regular during the fifth season.